 - Tilting at the waist with the upper body (the lower the pitch, the more the tilt),

 Another reader got upset saying that I’m teaching two different swings.
 And enlightened me about his extensive study into the brain, and that taking a bent arm from the initiation of the swing and changing the shape to straight is impossible for the brain to do.
-Wha???!
-Are you kidding me?!
-His “thing” was that the front arm had to stay bent the whole time.
+Click Here for a conversation Perry and I had on the arm bar.

 Remember, Perry Husband said that the highest ball exit speeds and home-runs were off of lower pitches?
 Do you think it could be because the front arm was able to extend at impact?
 Creating a longer lever and allowing for a smooth transfer of bat speed (angular velocity) into ball exit speed (inertial force).
 These are fundamental rules in the Conservation of Angular Momentum.